Nitrux/nuts/README.md

 ### Support for Previous Releases

-`nuts` can technically work with previous releases that use an immutable root, such as Nitrux 2.6.0, 2.6.1, 2.7.0, and 2.7.1, as long as the partition labels match the specific values (`NX_ROOT` for the root partition and `NX_HOME` for the home partition).
+`nuts` can technically work with previous releases that use an immutable root, such as Nitrux 2.6.0, 2.6.1, 2.7.0, and 2.7.1, as long as the partition labels match the specific values (`NX_ROOT` for the root partition and `NX_HOME` for the home partition which is standard since [Nitrux 2.8.0](https://nxos.org/changelog/release-announcement-nitrux-2-8-0/)).

 To see the partition label run the command `blkid`.